 Although Shoreline Christian works to keep tuition at a reasonable level, most families adjust their spending priorities, maximize both parents' earnings, and carefully manage assets to afford tuition.
 Although we would like to provide guidelines to help parents decide whether to apply for assistance, we have found that each family's circumstance is unique.

 Shoreline Christian’s tuition assistance program is administered following the guidelines of the School & Student Services (SSS) by National Association of Independent School's (NAIS).
 SSS is a national financial aid reviewing organization for independent schools.
 Tuition assistance is awarded based upon availability of Shoreline Christian funds.
 SCS does not receive federal money and relies on fundraising efforts to increase available dollars for tuition assistance.
 All tuition assistance awards are confidentially and discreetly administered by Shoreline Christian School’s tuition assistance committee.

 We use the Parents' Financial Statement designed by the School and Student Service for Financial Aid (SSS) to help us determine a family's contribution to educational expenses.
 Parents complete the online financial aid application by logging in to the Family Portal on the School & Student Services by NAIS website.

 The tuition assistance committee at Shoreline Christian uses the standardized calculation derived by the SSS as an initial guide in allocating assistance.
 This system considers gross taxable and non-taxable income, assets, liabilities, family size and the number of students in tuition-charging schools or colleges.
 After an allowance for basic necessities and required taxes, the remaining funds are considered available for education on a sliding scale by SSS.

-In addition to the SSS application and report, Shoreline Christian has a Request for Tuition Assistance form and meets with families one-on-one to discuss tuition assistance requests.
+In addition to the SSS application and report, Shoreline Christian has a Request for Tuition Assistance form and may meet with families one-on-one to discuss tuition assistance requests.